pomodoren/awesome-open-transport/README.md

 ### 3. OSGeo Ecosystem

+The OSGeo Ecosystem is like a toolbox for making maps and understanding transportation.
+It has servers (Geoserver, Mapserver, GeoNode) that handle data, visuals (OpenLayers, Cesium) that make maps look good, and applications (QGIS, GRASS GIS, GDAL) that help analyze information.
+The database part (PostGIS, pgRouting, spatialite) keeps everything organized.
+It's like having all the tools you need to figure out and improve how we move around, making it super useful for anyone working with maps and transportation.

 - Server related: [Geoserver](https://geoserver.org/), [Mapserver](https://mapserver.org/), [GeoNode](https://geonode.org/)
 - Visuals: [OpenLayers](https://openlayers.org/), [Cesium](https://cesium.com/)
 - Applications: [QGIS](https://qgis.org/en/site/), [GRASS GIS](https://grass.osgeo.org/), [GDAL](https://gdal.org/index.html)